RishiGupta12/SerialPundit/README.md

 ![scm](images/scm.jpg "scm")

-The 'serial communication manager' is a library which is reliable, testable, portable, scalable, performance efficient, thread based, light weight library designed and developed to exchange data on serial port.
+The 'serial communication manager (scm)' is a java library designed and developed to exchange data on serial port.
 It supports RS-232 control signals handshaking, monitoring and has been ported to Linux, MAC, Solaris and Windows operating system.
+It is scalable, testable, efficent, reliable and small footprint library.

 ###Features
 - Notification whenever a serial port is removed from system